Real-Time Flying Object Detection with YOLOv8

-We evaluate small, medium, and large versions of the models to determine an optimal trade off between inference speed and mAP50-95 to then optimize the hyper-parameters.
-The small, medium, and large models have (11151080, 25879480, \& 43660680) parameters and (225,295, \& 365) layers respectively.
-After training the models we see there is a noticeable increase in mAP50-95 between small and medium models (0.05), but not much delta between medium and large (0.002).
+We evaluate small, medium, and large versions of the models to determine an optimal trade-off between inference speed and mAP50-95 to then optimize the hyper-parameters.
+The small, medium, and large models have (11151080, 25879480, \& 43660680) parameters and (225, 295, \& 365) layers respectively.
+After training the models, we see there is a noticeable increase in mAP50-95 between small and medium models (0.05), but not much delta between medium and large (0.002).
 We also see that small, medium, and large infer at 4.1, 5.7, and 9.3 milliseconds respectively on the validation set.
 However, our original goal is to reach an average inference speed between 30 to 60 frames for 1080p.
-When testing the medium size model on multiple 1080p HD videos, we observe an average total speed (pre-proccess speed(0.5ms) + inference speed(17.25ms) + post-process speed(2ms)) of 19.75 ms (50 frames per second), which aligns with our primary objective.
-This leads to our selection of the medium size model to begin tuning hyper-parameters.
+When testing the medium-size model on multiple 1080p HD videos, we observe an average total speed (pre-process speed (0.5ms) + inference speed (17.25ms) + post-process speed (2ms)) of 19.75 ms (50 frames per second), which aligns with our primary objective.
+This leads to our selection of the medium-size model to begin tuning hyper-parameters.

 Due to a lack of computational resources, we evaluate 10 epochs for each set of hyper-parameters as an indicator for the potential performance of additional epochs.
-We observe that this assumption is correct, as training with the optimal set of hyper-parameters achieves better performance at epoch 100 compared to default hyper-parameters (0.027)\ref{fig:YOLOv8_mAP50-95_val} We choose the best hyper-parameters based on validation mAP50-95 as batch size of 16, stochastic gradient descent (SGD) as the optimizer, momentum of 0.937, weight decay of 0.01, classification loss weight $\lambda_{cls}$ = 1, box loss weight $\lambda_{box}$ = 5.5, and distribution focal loss weight $\lambda_{dfl}$ = 2.5.
-After training for 163 epochs we achieve an mAP50-95 of 0.685 and an average inference speed on 1080p videos of 50 fps.
+We observe that this assumption is correct, as training with the optimal set of hyper-parameters achieves better performance at epoch 100 compared to default hyper-parameters (0.027) [Figure \ref{fig:YOLOv8_mAP50-95_val}].
+We choose the best hyper-parameters based on validation mAP50-95 as batch size of 16, stochastic gradient descent (SGD) as the optimizer, momentum of 0.937, weight decay of 0.01, classification loss weight $\lambda_{cls}$ = 1, box loss weight $\lambda_{box}$ = 5.5, and distribution focal loss weight $\lambda_{dfl}$ = 2.5.
+After training for 163 epochs, we achieve a mAP50-95 of 0.685 and an average inference speed on 1080p videos of 50 fps.